helidon-io/helidon/docs/modules/testing.md

 ## Virtual Threads

-Helidon tests are able to detect Virtual Threads pinning.
-A situation when carrier thread is blocked in a way, that virtual thread scheduler can’t use it for scheduling of other virtual threads.
-This can happen for example when blocking native code is invoked, or prior to the JDK 24 when blocking IO operation happens in a synchronized block.
-Pinning can in some cases negatively affect application performance.
+Helidon tests can detect virtual thread pinning, which occurs when a virtual thread blocks its carrier thread and prevents the scheduler from using it for other virtual threads.
+This can happen when blocking native code is invoked.
+Pinning can negatively affect application performance.

 Enable pinning detection: